deeplearning4j/deeplearning4j/Deeplearning4J-ETL-UserGuide.md

 | NormalizerStandardize      | Standard scaler calculates a moving column wise variance and mean                                                                             |

 ## Image Transformations with JavaCV, OpenCV and ffmpeg Filters

-ffmpeg and OpenCV provide open source libraries for filtering and transforming images and video.
-Access to ffmpeg filters in versions 7.2 and above is available by adding the following to your pom.xml file, replacing the version with the current version.
+ffmpeg and OpenCV are open-source libraries for filtering and transforming images and video.
+Access to ffmpeg filters in versions 7.2 and above is available by adding the following to your `pom.xml` file, replacing the version with the current version.

 ```
 <dependency> <groupId>org.bytedeco</groupId> <artifactId>javacv-platform</artifactId> <version>1.3</version> </dependency>